Texas prison officials think they can curb contraband by banning greeting cards, but prisoners say the drugs come in through guards, not mail.

 For many military veterans with post-traumatic stress disorder, their only relief comes from a drug that is illegal in Texas: marijuana.
 Can a growing band of cannabis advocates persuade our legislators to change that?

 Former Cowboys receiver Sam Hurd was arrested after attempting to set himself up as a Chicago drug lord—while he was drawing a veteran's salary from the Bears—and this week he revealed to Sports Illustrated how many of his former teammates in Dallas he sold "the loudest weed in California" to.
-How big of a problem are pot-smoking NFL players?
+How

 A dramatic increase in border security over the past six years has made the Sierra Blanca inspection station one of the nation’s toughest.
 And I oughta know.